openmobilityfoundation/mobility-data-specification/README.md

 The Mobility Data Specification (**MDS**), a project of the [Open Mobility Foundation](http://www.openmobilityfoundation.org) (**OMF**), is a set of Application Programming Interfaces (APIs) that helps cities better manage transportation in the public right of way, standardizing communication and data-sharing between cities and mobility providers, allowing cities to share and validate policy digitally, and enabling vehicle management and better outcomes for residents.
 Inspired in part by projects like [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs), MDS is focused on managing mobility services such as dockless scooters, bicycles, mopeds, car share, delivery robots, and passenger services.

-**MDS** helps cities interact with companies who operate dockless scooters, bicycles, mopeds, carshare, and taxis in the public right-of-way.
-MDS is a key piece of digital infrastructure that supports the effective implementation of mobility policies in cities around the world.
+**MDS** is a key piece of digital infrastructure that supports the effective implementation of mobility policies in cities around the world.
+For a high level overview and visuals, see the [About MDS](https://www.openmobilityfoundation.org/about-mds/) page on the OMF website.

 ![MDS Main Logo](https://i.imgur.com/AiUedl3.png)